Training your lower chest is crucial when it comes to building sturdy and defined pecs.

 - Raise your arms upward in a flying manner until your palms face each other over your lower chest.

-5. Decline Dumbbell Circle Fly
+4. Decline Dumbbell Circle Fly

-“Around the world fly” is one of the least-known dumbbell chest exercises you can do to build your chest, including the lower part.
-It provides good stretch and muscle contraction from the upper chest to the lower chest.
+“Around the World Fly” is one of the least-known exercises for building your chest, including the lower part.

 Steps to perform an around-the-fly: